nklkli/NamedPipes/ReadMe.md

 ![](docs/NamedPipes.png)

 Note:
-We could reverse the directions so that NamedPipeClientStream sends and NamePipeServerStream receives.
+We could have reverses directions so that NamedPipeClientStream sends and NamePipeServerStream receives.

 ## SOURCE